balena-io/balena-cli/doc/cli.markdown

 - Credentials: using email/password and 2FA.

-- Token: using the authentication token from the preferences page.
+- Token: using a session token or API key (experimental) from the preferences page.

 Examples: